tmahmood/taskwarrior-web/README.md

 Keyboard shortcut is `t`

-For selecting tag, once you enter tag selection mode, the `tag bar` is visible, tag mnemonics are displayed on the tags, in red boxes, typing the mnemonics will immediately set the tag/project
+For selecting tag, once you enter tag selection mode, the `tag bar` is visible, tag mnemonics are displayed on the tags, in red boxes, typing the mnemonics will immediately set the tag/project,

+Note: selecting the tag/project again will remove the tag from filter.

 ![Search bar](./screenshots/tag-search.png)